qasim12343/XO-game/README.md

 ![RE](https://user-images.githubusercontent.com/93463121/157768364-62155437-2849-4f8e-9977-d990268210c8.png)

 ***In programming terms, a recursive function can be defined as a routine that calls itself directly or indirectly.
-Using the recursive algorithm, certain problems can be solved quite easily.
+Using the recursive algorithm, certain problems can be solved quite easily.***

+## Hanoi Towers (TOH)
-Towers of `Hanoi (TOH)` is one such programming exercise.
+***Towers of `Hanoi (TOH)` is one such programming exercise.
 Try to write an iterative algorithm for TOH.
 Moreover, every recursive program can be written using iterative methods.
 Mathematically, recursion helps to solve a few puzzles easily.
 For example, a routine interview question,
 In a party of N people, each person will shake her/his hand with each other person only once.